HERE'S WHAT HAPPENED

 Studios and streaming platforms are interested in casting people that are easier to market or already have a fanbase that they know will tune in to watch.
 Fans mean less money in the marketing budget, and more money in everyone's pockets, which makes projects more successful.
 It also proves that you're a sure thing since people are already attracted to you.

-There's a major caveat here: you cannot keep building your fanbase on social media.
+There's a major caveat here: you cannot keep building your fanbase only on social media.
 It's not enough to add 500 followers to your Facebook page anymore because you do not own that platform.
 You can lose those fans at anytime for a number of reasons.
-For more info on this, be sure to download the Actor Boss Roadmap.

 I can't express to you how important a loyal fanbase is these days.
 Even if you become an A-lister, you need to move your fans off of social media and onto an email list.
 You cannot do this with Gmail!